Human, Social, and Political Sciences

 - Social Anthropology

-As a fourth paper you can also choose one of the following:
+As a fourth paper you can also choose from the core subjects or chosen from the following additional subjects:

 - Biological Anthropology